-Prerequisites: DRAF 264 with a grade of "C" or higher and ITMD 123 with a grade of "C" or higher and ITMD 129 with a grade of "C" or higher or ITMD 122 with a grade of "C" or higher
+Prerequisites: DRAF 264 with a grade of "C" or higher AND prerequisite or corequisite ITMD 271 with a grade of "C" or higher

 This is an advanced course focusing on residential design.
-Upon successful completion of this course, the student should be able to demonstrate an advanced level of space planning and furniture arrangement on a floor plan.
-In addition, the student will develop color schemes that will solve specific assigned interior design problems and demonstrate the ability to coordinate fabrics, colors, texture, patterns and finishes in a complete floor plan for a residential unit.
+The design process will be practiced from beginning to end in order to formulate a complete design solution.
+Upon successful completion of this course, the student should be able to demonstrate an advanced level of space planning on a floor plan.
+In addition, the student will develop color schemes that will solve specific assigned interior design problems and demonstrate the ability to coordinate fabrics and finishes in a complete floor plan for a residential unit.
 The student will produce floor plans and additional views enhanced by color and shadow.
+The student will also demonstrate an understanding of business practices.
 2 hrs. lecture, 3 hrs. lab/wk.
-NOTE: The prerequisites of DRAF 264 and ITMD 123 and either ITMD 129 or ITMD 122 all require a grade of "C" or higher.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.
 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$50.